 The concept of combining herbs and steam for medicinal use can be traced back centuries ago to eastern cultures in Africa and Asia.
 V-steams bring heat to the womb.
 The use of specific herbs work in combination to nourish, tone, heal, bring in fresh oxygenated blood, promote cleansing, and shrink the swollen vaginal and uterine tissues after pregnancy and childbirth.
-A mama sits over a specially designed sauna for 20-30 minutes.
+The recipient sits over a specially designed sauna for 20-30 minutes.
 The moist heat opens the pores of the tissues it comes into contact with.
 The water vapor carries the medicinal benefits of the plants, including volatile oils.
 This is absorbed into the tissues and enters the bloodstream, having a direct healing effect on the reproductive system.
-Vaginal tissue is one of the most absorbent of the entire female body.
+Vaginal tissue is one of the most absorbent areas of the body.

 Soak in a warm tub of herbal tea, specially formulated to help you heal.
 Wrap up in a warm towel and tuck right into bed to avoid a chill.

 Soak your mama feet in a fancy, ornamented food bath and venture on the journey of birth story time... a special practice that helps with emotional healing and processing of your birth experience.

 Relax during a warming skin treatment that helps to soothe and tighten the abdominal skin after birth.
 A paste made of herbs and spices is applied to your belly and then a warm towel and heating pad are applied as your skin absorbs the nutrients in the paste.

 Hot Stone Abdominal Press: